 Second-degree murder is defined as an intentional killing that was not premeditated.
 In some states, second-degree murder also encompasses “depraved heart murder,” which is a killing caused by a reckless disregard for human life.
-Second-degree murder is often seen as a catch-all category for intentional or reckless killings that do not fall within a state’s definition of first-degree murder.
+Second-degree murder is often seen as a catch-all category for intentional and sometimes grossly reckless killings that do not fall within a state’s definition of first-degree murder.
 For instance, in California second-degree murder is defined as all murders that do not constitute first-degree murder.
 Understanding the precise contours of second-degree murder therefore requires looking to the laws of your particular state.

 Although the act of killing may be the same in first-degree murder and second-degree murder, the mental state of the defendant at the time of the crime is different.
 Second-degree murder requires that the defendant acted impulsively, and without premeditation, but with an intent and understanding of his actions.
 This is distinguished from voluntary manslaughter, which is reserved for crimes committed in a “heat of passion” where the defendant may not have fully understood what he or she was doing.
 Additionally, while second-degree murder may result from impulsive actions of the defendant, voluntary manslaughter is typically reserved for impulsive killings that are provoked.

 Intent in second-degree murder may be less of an intent to kill and more that the defendant’s actions demonstrated an indifference to death.

 In addition to a killing that is intentional, but not premeditated, second-degree murder can also result from a defendant who acts to cause serious bodily harm.
 In such circumstances, although the defendant does not necessarily intend to kill, he or she acts to cause harm with the full knowledge that death might result.
 For instance, a wife who hits her husband in the head with a large rock, killing him, may be charged with second-degree murder even if she did not intend to kill him, as she would have known that such a blow to the head could kill him.